 By Darcy Norville

 New Department of Labor (DOL) rules go into effect in 2012 that will require administrators of participant-directed 401(k) and other ERISA plans to provide each plan participant or beneficiary with certain plan-related and investment-related information, including information about the fees that investment advisers and other plan service providers charge.
 Initial disclosures must be furnished no later than 120 days after the start of the plan year that begins on or after November 1, 2011.
 For calendar year plans, this means that the initial disclosures must be provided no later than April 30, 2012.
 The DOL delayed the applicability date of these new rules to coordinate with the new service provider fee disclosure rules, which go into effect January 1, 2012.
-(See our previous Tonkon Tip for more information about the new service provider fee disclosure rules.)

 The new disclosure obligations may increase plan sponsors’ scrutiny of the fees being charged by investment advisers and other plan service providers.